Film Review – Power Rangers (2017)

 What I Liked

 The big standout of the film comes from RJ Cyler, the Blue Ranger.
-Cyler began the film a little annoying, but he slowly became more comfortable in his role, showing off his funny bone with countless quips.
+Cyler is a little annoying at the beginning.
+However, he slowly became more comfortable in his role, showing off his funny bone with countless quips.
 The film also had the guts to take his character in a certain direction that we rarely see with an eccentric personality, especially from big a tent-pole studio production.
 There’s something to latch onto from each actor for that matter, so I would advise you to remember the names of each of the Rangers, as they may be in many more films for years to come.

 What I Didn’t Like

-The creative behind Power Rangers should certainly send each of the Rangers a gift basket as they masked a lot of issues the film has with its writing.
+The creative behind Power Rangers should certainly send each of the Rangers a gift basket.
+The Rangers masked a lot of issues the film has with its writing.
 For about 80% of this film, there are no actual Power Rangers (in that they aren’t in the armor).
-After a first act that feels like the Breakfast Club for kids with super powers, the film gets bogged down in a long series of training montages that feels awfully repetitive.
+After a first act that feels like The Breakfast Club for kids with super powers, the film gets bogged down in a long series of training montages that feels awfully repetitive.
 The film clocks in at a shade over two hours, but the film would’ve greatly benefited from being closer to an hour and forty minutes.

 Power Rangers also has a tonal issue that becomes increasingly obvious as the film progresses.
-This attempt at Power Rangers tries to distance itself from the overly cheesy Mighty Morphin Power Rangers of the 90’s by being more grounded in reality.
+This attempt at Power Rangers tries to distance itself from the overly cheesy Mighty Morphin Power Rangers of the 90’s.
 While it certainly is not dark and gritty, there’s an obvious effort to make the Power Rangers less silly than its predecessors.
 However, this tone is undermined totally by Elizabeth Banks’ portrayal of the villain, Rita Repulsa.

-The film introduces her character in somewhat of a horrific manner which I thought played nicely, but then she starts spouting dialogue and acting in a manner that is much more in line with the campy nature of the television show.
+The film introduces her character in somewhat of a horrific manner which I thought played nicely.
+Then, she starts spouting dialogue and acting in a manner that is much more in line with the campy nature of the television show.
 It almost seemed like she was given dialogue for a different movie altogether.
-For those who aren’t fans of the Power Rangers, they may consider her the worst villain of the year by the time 2017 is over with because she is that ridiculous.
+For those who aren’t fans of Power Rangers, they may consider her the worst villain of the year by the time 2017 is over with because she is that ridiculous.

 From a classical critic standpoint, Power Rangers is not a good movie.
-I can picture a ton old, crotchety film critics leaving this film shouting about how movies aren’t as good as they were in the 70’s, but Power Rangers has a certain quality about it that’s hard to pin down that makes it a worthwhile film.
+I can picture a ton old, crotchety film critics leaving this film shouting about how movies aren’t as good as they were in the 70’s.
+However, Power Rangers has a certain quality about it that’s hard to pin down that makes it a worthwhile film.
 There are countless issues that I could easily nitpick, but there’s an undeniable amount of charm that can’t be ignored.
-I’d be lying if I said that I didn’t smile when the Rangers put their Zords together and made the Megazord.
+I’d be lying if I said that I didn’t smile during the film.
 There’s entertainment to be had here, even if the film gets bogged down in side plots and has the most blatant piece of product placement ever put to film.

-In the end, Power Rangers is a big dumb action flick that won’t please the most hardened of critics but will attract an audience of people looking for a fun time at the theaters.
+In the end, Power Rangers is a big dumb action flick that won’t please the most hardened of critics.
+But, it will attract an audience of people looking for a fun time at the theaters.
 It gets a B-.
 For those that are hardcore fans of the source material, there are some fun nods to the original that will put a smile on your face.

 Thanks for reading!
 Have you seen Saban’s Power Rangers?
 Comment down below with your thoughts!